 The 30-second answer

-District V — Belváros-Lipótváros (the downtown core)
+District V — Belváros & Lipótváros (the downtown core)

-District VI — Terézváros (Andrássy & the Opera)
+District VI — Terézváros (Opera & Andrássy)

 District VII — Erzsébetváros (the Jewish Quarter)

-District VIII — Józsefváros / the Palace Quarter
+District VIII — Józsefváros (the Palace Quarter)

 District I — the Castle District (Buda side)

-District XIII — Újlipótváros
+District XIII — Újlipótváros & Margaret Island side

-Where to stay near the thermal baths
+Staying near the thermal baths

 Booking smart in Budapest